Early Action/Priority: Apply early and receive a decision in advance of the institution’s regular response date.

 College Confidential - You can fill out your preferences in over 20 different categories, including location, majors, Greek life, party scene, and special services.
 Based on your answers and how important these factors are to you; you’ll get matched with schools that fit you best.

 Big Future - A good place to find out about colleges if you’re starting out in your search.
 It caters to students who might not know where to begin and guides them through the research process.
-There's a guide called "College Search Step-by-Step" for students who are unsure of how to go about the search process.
-It will ask specific questions about what you are looking for in a school and give you a "snapshot" of your preferences to help you decide where to apply.
+Students may use the "College Search Step-by-Step" if they are unsure of how to begin the search process.
+It asks specific questions about what you are looking for in a school and give you a "snapshot" of your preferences to help you decide where to apply.

 College Insight - If you’re a more scientifically minded person, this site will probably appeal to you.
 You have the option to start your search with a specific college, a topic that interests you, or with building your own table of different variables to compare schools across any metric you choose.